-When disability prevents Mississippi workers such as yourself from working on the job, you may be entitled to Social Security Disability Insurance (SSDI) benefits.
-However, do be aware that many applicants often face an uphill battle when trying to obtain these critically important benefits.
-If your medical condition is terminal or is expected to last more than one year, know you are entitled to these benefits.
-But, without the help of an attorney, it takes far too long to receive these funds.
+When a disability prevents Mississippi employees such as yourself from going to work, you may be entitled to Social Security Disability Insurance (SSDI) benefits.
+However, do be aware that many applicants face an uphill battle when trying to obtain these critical benefits.
+If your medical condition is terminal or is expected to last more than one year, you may be entitled to these benefits.
+But, without the help of an attorney, it typically takes far too long to receive the funds you need.

 The Unfortunate Reality of SSDI Application Denials

-Take one look and the data of SSDI application outcomes, and the high rate of denials can be disheartening.
-An analysis of the numbers reveals that the Social Security Administration (SSA) approves approximately 1 out of every four SSDI applications.
-Additionally, approximately half of all applications are ultimately approved, and this number includes approvals during the reconsideration and appeal phases of the application process.
-Simply put, SSDI application approval is notoriously difficult.
+Take one look at the data of SSDI application outcomes, and the high rate of denials can be disheartening.
+An analysis of the numbers reveals that the Social Security Administration (SSA) approves approximately one out of every four SSDI applications.
+Additionally, about half of all applications are ultimately approved, and this number includes approvals during the reconsideration and appeal phases of the application process.
+Simply put, SSDI approval is notoriously difficult.

-The SSA is legally permitted to deny an application for both technical reasons and medical reasons.
-A technical denial is issued to applicants who earn more money than is permitted under the substantial gainful employment limit.
-This limit is used to deny applications of those who are still physically able to engage in substantially gainful activity that leads to income.
+The SSA is legally permitted to deny an application for technical reasons or medical reasons.
+A technical denial is issued to applicants who earn more money than is allowed under the substantial gainful employment limit.
+This limit is used to deny applications of those who are still physically able to engage in paid employment.
 Other technical denial reasons include failing to qualify for the SSDI program and benefits due to a lack of recent work history or a lack of years worked.

-Medical denials are also issued if the medical condition is not likely to last for longer than one year and the condition is not terminal.
-Further, if the medical condition at issue does not meet the SSA’s definition of a disability, then the application may be denied as well.
+Medical denials are issued if the medical condition is not likely to last for longer than one year, and the condition is not terminal.
+Further, if the medical condition at issue does not meet the SSA’s definition of a disability, the application may be denied.

 Getting Past the Hurdles of SSDI Approval